abhay-mohandas/practice/README.md

 # practice
- A repo to save my programs i write to practice
+ A repo to save my programs I write to practice C, Rust, etc.